3 Keyword Research Tools You Should Be UsingMay 21, 2019

 Of course, this isn’t all SEMRush and Ahrefs can do.
 These sites also give you more functionality when it comes to keyword research, help you keep tabs on competitor performance and way more.
 If levelling up your content marketing strategy is a primary goal, then these are the keyword research tools to invest in.

 If you’ve got a few questions about keyword research, or if we’ve missed your favourite tool on this list, let us know!
-We’re always around on Facebook and Twitter, ready to chat all things marketing, EdTech and more.
+We’re always around on Facebook and Twitter, ready to chat all things marketing, edtech and more.
+You can also subscribe to our weekly newsletter to have all the latest edtech news delivered straight to your inbox.